 - Self-Managed Superannuation Fund Trusts (SMSF)

 - Service Trusts (usually a type of discretionary, unit or hybrid trust)

-We have made it our place to have all the answers so that your mortgage application is as smooth as possible!
+We have all the answers that will help to make your mortgage application as smooth as possible!

 Please enquire online or call us on 1300 889 743 to discuss your situation with one of our mortgage brokers.

 How do lenders view trusts?